DandDsRTT/rtt-library/README.md

 * meantone's multimap (wedgie) ⟨⟨1 4 4]] is input as `{{1, 4, 4}, 2, "co"}`
 * meantone's multicomma [4 -4 1⟩ is input as `{{4, -4, 1}, 1, "contra"}`

-Valid variance strings for covariant multivectors:
+Recognized variance strings for covariant multivectors:
 * `"co"`
 * `"covector"`
 * `"multicovector"`